Statistics

 Carbon emissions indicators on securities portfolios of Slovenian banks

-Global (direct and indirect) emissions of companies financed by banks through the purchase of their securities are also considerably lower than before the pandemic, despite the increase in 2021.
+Global (direct and indirect) emissions of companies financed by banks through the purchase of their securities are also considerably lower than before the pandemic.
 Similarly, the exposure of the banks' securities portfolio is lower.

 Source: ESCB calculations.